justinenayral/ACE_Traeger_replication.jl/docs/src/index.md

 For more information on the underlying code, click on the source button in the relevant section.

 ## Data availability
-Our replication packages require downloading the data used by the authors from the orginal [replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view?flag=follow&pageSize=100&sortOrder=(?title)&sortAsc=true).
+Our replication packages require downloading the data used by the authors from the original [replication package](https://www.openicpsr.org/openicpsr/project/154141/version/V1/view?flag=follow&pageSize=100&sortOrder=(?title)&sortAsc=true).

 ## Path
 The user needs to provide a path where figures will be saved: